Laughing gas, balloons, chargers, ‘hippy crack’, Nos

-Nitrous oxide is a colourless gas used by dentists as a sedative and anaesthetic agent.
+Nitrous oxide is a colourless gas with a range of uses both medical and non-medical, for example it’s used as an anaesthetic agent in dental, medical and veterinary settings, and also in rocketry and in vehicle racing.
 It is also used in the catering industry and is often found in silver, pressurised whipped cream chargers.

 This is a depressant drug, which slows down the body.
 When it is inhaled it can make people feel happy, relaxed and giggly, hence the name ‘laughing gas’.
 It can also lead to mild euphoria, feeling light-headed or dizzy and hallucinations.
 Some people experience headaches and/or nausea while using.